Afsalkp7/food-delivery-app-react/README.md

  whenever a state variable updates react re render the component

 # React reconciliation algorithm (React fiber)

+# React props
+- Props like argument of javascript function
+- Its just pass like argumrents

 # state variable
 when ever a set variable update , react triggers a reconciliation cycle (re render the component)